 - Find Bowman-Carter Hall on the campus maps

-- Location of professional staff office: Merner Hall 2nd floor
+- Location of professional staff office: Russell Hall lobby

 - Location of RA office: Bowman-Carter Hall 1st floor (across from the formal lounge)